EddyVerbruggen/cordova-plugin-ios-longpress-fix/README.md

 You can also suppress 3D Touch longpresses (those will also popup the magnifying glass), but since it requires a bit of caution I've made it optional.

-The caveat is `onclick` taps must be completed in under 8ms which is too short for most users.
+The caveat is `onclick` taps must be completed in under 80ms (otherwise they are hijacked by this plugin) which is too short for most users.
-But if you're using ontouchend there's no problem.
+But if you're using `ontouchend` there's no problem.

 If you want to enable this feature, add this to `config.xml`:
 ```xml